pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/Timer.md

 ```

 {% hint style='info' %}
-For more information on how Pycom’s products handle interrupts, see here.
+For more information on how Pycom’s products handle interrupts, see [notes](../../../toolsandfeatures/notes.md).
 {% endhint %}